pugetsoundandvision/information/optical-media.md

 ![Isobuster window example](/resources/isobuster.jpg)

 #### Derivative Generation

+ISO disc image files can be used as inputs for the popular DVD Ripping program [Handbrake](https://handbrake.fr/).
+To create an access MP4, open you ISO file in Handbrake in the same manner as a DVD.

 #### Appendix A
 There are several methods to apply a de-emphasis filter.
 If the CD is still available, ripping it via the Apple iTunes software will automatically create a de-emphasized version.
 If de-emphasis needs to be applied to an already existing file, the following are two options.